devoncarew/simple_lint_rules/wiki/Hot-reload.md

+# Hot reload

+> [!IMPORTANT]
+> The contents of this doc were copied from our wiki and have not yet been
+> confirmed to be current and up-to-date.
+When this doc is next reviewed and
+> updated please remove this comment.

 # Live program changes in the Dart VM ("Hot reload")

 The Dart VM can apply changes to a running (live) program, which it calls _hot reload_.
 The semantics are very close to those of Smalltalk, which doesn't have a name for this feature since in most Smalltalk implementations program changes can only be made in a live programming environment.